-The main items deliberated by the Board of Directors in FY2023 are presented in the table below.
+The main items deliberated by the Board of Directors in FY2023

-General Meeting of Shareholders •Resolution on matters for calling the Annual General Meeting of Shareholders Items related to financial results •Financial results •Shareholder return policy Items related to executives and Board members Board Evaluation Remuneration of directors, and executive appointments (including chief officers) •Director and officer liability (D&O) insurance policies Internal controls Status of internal control systems operation Resolutions on and •Status of business in individual domains and segments status of execution •Status of execution of operations by individual chief officers Status of progress of growth strategy of important operations •Acquisition of a U.S. company in the electrification business •Sustainability initiatives Others Key-risk identification and management process •Cybersecurity strategy others •Strategic shareholding reduction status and plan
+Resolution on matters for calling the Annual General Meeting of Shareholders •Financial results •Shareholder return policy Board Evaluation Remuneration of directors, and executive appointments Director and officer liability (D&O) insurance policies (including chief officers) Status of internal control systems operation •Status of business in individual domains and segments •Status of execution of operations by individual chief officers •Status of progress of growth strategy •Acquisition of a U.S. company in the electrification business •Sustainability initiatives Key-risk identification and management process •Cybersecurity strategy •Strategic shareholding reduction status and plan Kesolution on matters for calling the Annual General Meeting Financial results Board Evaluation Remuneration of directors, and executive appointments (including chief officers) Status of internal control systems operation Status of business in individual domains and segments Status of execution of operations by individual chief officers Acquisition of a U.S. company in the electrification business Key-risk identification and management process